The-afroman/ap-csp-pythonblackjack/README.md

     win automaticly if the sum of cards in your deck is = to 21

-    win if the sum of all cards in your deck is the greated out of all other players without exceeding 21
+    win if the sum of all cards in your deck is the greatest out of all other player decks without exceeding 21

     loose automaticly if the sum of all cards in your deck is > 21
 #